paul-hernandez99/4-20-FIlms/README.md

 # 4-20-FIlms
-**4:20 Films** is a web-server media center for film streaming.
+**4:20 Films** is a web-server for film streaming.
 Films can be either watch online or download via web-page.
 Developed with ***Django***.
-For production use, I used ***Nginx-Gunicorn-Django*** combination.\*this repository only include the Django proyect.
+For production use, I used ***Nginx-Gunicorn-Django*** combination.

+*this repository only include the Django proyect.
 Nginx and gunicorn configuration files and sockets are not included.
 The films are also not included.

 ![](docs/420_index.jpg)
 ![](docs/420_film.jpg)